Import OpenTelemetry Data

 7

-Finally, in the service.pipeline, add the following to the traces section:
+Finally, in the service.pipeline section, add the following under traces:

 service: